sikopet/blog/posts/grub2.md

 GRUB 2 generally automates lot of steps (helper scripts search the partitions for know OSs and create the required entries).

-When GRUB starts it launches all executable scripts in `/etc/grub.d`.
+When GRUB starts it launches all executable scripts in `/etc/grub.d/`.
+If you modify scripts in this directory run `update-grub`.

 Adding a menu entry
 ===================